 Unless otherwise specified in the cooperative agreement, title to equipment purchased or fabricated with NSF award funds will vest in the awardee upon acquisition.
-Such equipment is subject to the full range of acquisition, use, management, and disposition requirements of 2 CFR § 200.313.
-The awardee holds title to the property in trust, consistent with 2 CFR § 200.316, unless and until the expiration of 120 days from the award end date, and providing the government has not exercised its conditional interest as further described in paragraph b.7.
+Such equipment is subject to the full range of acquisition, use, management, and disposition requirements of 2 Code of Federal Regulations (CFR) §200.313.
+The awardee holds title to the property in trust, consistent with 2 CFR §200.316, unless and until the expiration of 120 days from the award end date, and providing the government has not exercised its conditional interest as further described in paragraph b.7.